pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * dnf install emacs-nox
 * dnf install dnf-utils
 * path for all users is in /etc/environment
+* dump -h libcrypto.a | grep :       to see what versions it supports
+* errpnt -a
+* ar -X64 -tv /usr/lib/libssl.a How to see whats in an AIX archive bundle
 #### 6.2.1.1. processors and configuration
 * lscfg -lproc\*
 * lparstat -i | grep CPU